 Median deal value: CEE vs. the rest of Europe

-From 2003 to 2022, the CEE region consistently saw lower median deal values than the rest of Europe, except for a brief period in 2010 and 2011.
+From 2003 to 2023, the CEE region consistently saw lower median deal values than the rest of Europe, except for a brief period in 2010 and 2011.
 From 2006 to 2013, both areas experienced a decrease in their median deal values.
 The primary catalyst for this trend was the 2008 Great Financial Crisis, followed by the subsequent European sovereign debt crises.
+Another major factor contributing to the decreasing deal value is the growing number of deals involving smaller firms being acquired and consolidated by private equity, which is putting downward pressure on the median value

 Starting in 2014, there was a short-lived period where the median deal size for the CEE and the rest of Europe experienced a growth trajectory.
 However, this growth was not sustained, and the median deal sizes declined after that.
 In 2020, both groups hit their lowest median deal sizes; EUR 8.1m for CEE and EUR 10.0m for the rest of Europe, respectively.